dstrigl/htheatpump/README.rst

 Getting started
 ---------------

-To use ``htheatpump`` in a project take a look on the following example.
+To use :mod:`htheatpump` in a project take a look on the following example.
 After establishing a connection with the Heliotherm heat pump one can interact with it by different functions like reading or writing parameters.